nt7nguye/discord-music-bot/README.md

 # Dev Setup

-Populate `config.json` with variables shown in `config.example.json`
+Populate `.env` with variables shown in `.env.example`

-To start the bot running locally, `node index.js`
+To build TypeScript and start the bot, run `npm run dev`